Written By

 After an examination to determine the position of the uterus, the medical provider will clean the vagina and cervix and measure the uterus.

-The provider will then load the IUD into a plastic tube and insert the tube into the uterus.
-The IUD has flexible arms that extend once it’s deployed into the uterus.
-Then, the provider removes the tube, leaving the IUD in place.
+The provider will then load the Paragard into a plastic tube and insert it into the uterus.
+The IUD has flexible arms that extend once it’s deployed.
+The provider will then remove the tube, leaving the IUD in place.

-The provider will trim the threads so they extend a little bit out of the cervix.
-They are just long enough for a patient to check them during a self-check.
+The provider trims the threads so they extend slightly out of the cervix and long enough for a patient to feel them during a self-check.

-Some women may experience discomfort during insertion.
-This includes cramping, pinching, dizziness, nausea and a sensation of feeling faint.
-Most symptoms go away quickly after insertion, but cramping can last for a few hours to a few days.
+Some people may experience discomfort during the insertion of an IUD.
+This includes cramping, pinching, dizziness, nausea and feeling faint.
+Most symptoms go away quickly after insertion, but cramping can last a few hours to a few days.

 Removal

 Paragard removal takes only a few minutes in a medical provider’s office.
-The provider will use an instrument to grasp the exposed threads and gently pull downward.
-The Paragard’s arms will fold up during removal, allowing it to come out of the uterus.
+The provider grasps the exposed threads with an instrument and gently pulls downward.
+The Paragard’s arms fold up during removal, allowing it to come out of the uterus.

-Some women may feel some discomfort during removal, but it only lasts a few minutes.
-Some bleeding, dizziness, slow heartbeat or rare seizures may occur during removal, according to the prescribing information.
-Rarely, Paragard may become stuck and surgery may be required to remove it.
+Some people may feel discomfort during removal, but it only lasts a few minutes.
+According to the prescribing information, bleeding, dizziness, slow heartbeat or rare seizures may occur during removal (or insertion).
+Rarely, Paragard may become stuck, and surgery may be required to remove it.

 three icons representing filing a lawsuit